The essentials list: TikTok star Chris Olsen shares his coffee essentials | CNN Underscored

 After fittingly jetting from Los Angeles to NYC (he splits his time between both cities), Olsen got on the phone to talk about his mocha musts for CNN Underscored.

 For the record, Olsen’s drink order is a vanilla iced latte or a vanilla cold brew.
-That’s why he’s extra-excited about this customizable beverage.
-“This was the first one that I taste-tested and I knew immediately it was a yes,” she says.
+That’s why he’s extra excited about this customizable beverage.
+“This was the first one that I taste-tested and I knew immediately it was a yes,” he says.
 “It’s not like you drink it and you’re immediately overwhelmed with vanilla.
-So, you can add a little sweetener or milk only if you want to.”
-He adds that the product is travel-size so customers can tote it on-the-go.
+So you can add a little sweetener or milk only if you want to.”
+He adds that the product is travel-size so customers can tote it on the go.

 • Related: The best cold-brew makers we’ve tested